-Dental Restorations in Glenview & Hanover Park, IL
+Dental Restoration in Glenview & Hanover Park, IL

 Dental restoration refers to the practice of dentistry to restore missing, loose, or decayed elements of a patient’s teeth to bring their smile back to its former health.
 While the term covers a broad range of procedures, restoration procedures can be understood in two main types: